 THE RAT LANTERN – ROBOT RATS

 Claudia designed nine huge golden wind-up Robot Rats, for the Sydney Lunar Festival for the Year of the Metal Rat 2020.
 Each glowing Rat stands 2.8m tall and features a spinning key in its back and rotating good luck symbol in its chest.
 The Rats are piled on a huge 8m high tower of cogs.

 Their busy, curious nature provided the inspiration to present the rats as mechanical wind-up robot like creatures.
 But approachable robot rats!
 With warm engaging almond shaped eyes and appealing faces.
 And moving parts that give the impression that they never stop working, never stop solving problems or engaging with others.
 A toy robot is tireless and will keep moving and working if its key has been wound.
 The wind-up toy nature of the Rats reflects their busy, inquisitive, industrious nature.
 The monumental installation was brought to life by the dream team of creatives at Gorilla Construction.

 Commissioned by the City of Sydney

-Claudia is the Curator for the Lunar New Year at World Square Sydney, and for the Year of the Rat 2020 she designed The Ratrobats, 8 cheeky, playful acrobat Rats, inspired by the ancient art of Chinese acrobatics.
+Claudia was the Curator for the Lunar New Year at World Square Sydney, and for the Year of the Rat 2020 she designed The Ratrobats, 8 cheeky, playful acrobat Rats, inspired by the ancient art of Chinese acrobatics.
 Each Ratrobat is 2.5m high.
 From the Daredevil, hanging high above the Square at World Square, to The Juggler, who juggles blindfolded while riding a unicycle, and Mr Selfie who photo bombs visitor’s happy snaps, The Ratrobats are made from hard coat polystyrene.
 A joy to work with the fabulous teams at Vandal and The Blueprint.

 During the Renaissance, private collectors roamed the world in search of the exotic, the fantastic and the bizarre.
 They discovered natural wonders and scientific marvels and displayed their accumulated treasures.
 This microcosm of the curious was often known as a Wunderkammer, or a cabinet of curiosities.